 Berry Crumble Kit - New From Xandy Peters

 Pre-order your kit for Xandy Peters' latest pattern!
-Each kit includes 3 skeins of Bossa Nova Sport and a digital download code for the pattern & recipe!
+Each kit includes 3 skeins of Bossa Nova Sport and a digital copy of the pattern & recipe!
+(Pattern will be sent to your email by default; if you want it sent to your Ravelry library, you must include your username in the checkout notes.)

 About The Pattern, In The Designer's Words